 - It also doesn’t have any added fats or oils such as coconut, olive, avocado, flaxseed, butter, etc.

 - The diet is based upon the consumption of whole grains, these include: wheat berries, bulgur wheat, corn, barley, buckwheat, brown rice, wild rice, oats, farro, spelt, millet, rye, triticale, and quinoa.
+How to soak and cook grains.

 - A variety of starchy vegetables such as potatoes, sweet potatoes, taro, carrots, yams, Jerusalem artichokes, parsnips, turnips, yams